Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 2. Rice

-Additionally, rice tends to sit well in your stomach, digests easily, and can be enjoyed alongside almost any meat to round out your meal, making it a great pre-workout option for the pump.
+Additionally, rice tends to sit well in your stomach, digests easily, and can be enjoyed alongside meat or fish to round out your meal, making it a great pre-workout option for the pump.

 3. Bread